bcgov/ols-geocoder/physical-address-conceptual-model.md

 ---: | --- | ---
 Single House assigned a civic number|1211 16 St NE, Salmon Arm, BC, Canada| 1211 is the civic number assigned to a particular house on a street called 16 St NE in the City of Salmon Arm in the Province of British Columbia.
 Unit within a building|Unit 401 -- 1225 Douglas St, Victoria, BC, Canada| Unit 401 is a subsite of an office building assigned a civic number of 1225 on a street called Douglas St.
-Special entrance of a industrial complex|Entrance, Delta Port Terminal -- 2 Roberts Bank Rd, Delta, BC, Canada|Entrance is a subsite Delta Port Terminal
+Special entrance of a industrial complex|Entrance, Delta Port Terminal -- 2 Roberts Bank Rd, Delta, BC, Canada|Entrance is a subsite of Delta Port Terminal
 Sub-building within a building|Emergency Ward, Royal Jubilee Hospital -- 1952 Bay St, Victoria, BC, Canada|Emergency Ward is a subsite of Royal Jubilee Hospital
 Building within a complex|Clearihue Building, University of Victoria -- 3800 Finnerty Rd, Saanich BC, Canada|Clearihue Building is a subsite of University of Victoria
 Room within a building within a complex|Room 100, Clearihue Building, University of Victoria -- 3800 Finnerty Rd, Saanich BC, Canada| Room 100 is a subsite of Clearihue Building which is a subsite of University of Victoria